Sanketgadekar31/Full-Stack-Data-Science/README.md

 # Full-Stack-Data-Science
 Welcome to the Full-Stack Data Science repository!
 This repository serves as a comprehensive guide and collection of projects covering the entire data science pipeline.
-Whether you are a beginner or wanted to brush-up your knowledge, you'll find valuable resources, code examples, and projects to enhance your skills in data science.
+Whether you are a beginner or wanted to brush-up your knowledge, you'll find valuable resources, code examples, and projects to enhance your skills in data science..

 The description about the each folder: